-4. Please provide details of the ways you will raise awareness of the impact and profile of YMI activities within your area.
+3. Please provide details of the ways you will raise awareness of the impact and profile of YMI activities within your area.
+Please note, 2022 marks the 20th anniversary of YMI.
+We are keen to hear how you might celebrate this milestone and will also be in touch with opportunities and further support.
 Please provide a timeline of any planned press releases, parent/carer events, social media campaigns and the avenues (websites, social media profiles) you will use to promote activities.

-All news, updates, promotional material and advocacy of YMI supported music making opportunities relating to Moray Council's Instrumental Instruction Service and Youth Music Initiative activities will be posted, as in previous years, on our service Facebook page (@moraymsucicentre) for all young people/parents/carers, social and education community members, invested parties and local/national colleagues to view and share.
+All news, updates, promotional material and advocacy of YMI supported music making opportunities relating to Moray Council's Music Instruction & Performance team, including Youth Music Initiative activities and 20th anniversary celebrations, will be posted, as in previous years, on our service Facebook page (@moraymsucicentre) for all young people/parents/carers, social and education community members, invested parties and local/national colleagues to view and share.
 In order to broaden the reach of these posts and raise awareness, individual schools, teachers and parents will be encouraged to share and post on their own social media outlets.